Omycron83/Notes/ML/Markov Chains.md

-Markov chains are a type of stochastic model describing a sequence where the next state in that sequence is stochastically determined b
+Markov chains are a type of stochastic model describing a sequence where the next state in that sequence is stochastically determined based on the state of the previous envent(‘s).